-I am "Assistent" (non-tenured lecturer) at the Chair for Practical Philosophy at the University of Regensburg (since April 2009).
-Before coming here, I have held appointments at the universities of Leipzig, Saarbrücken, Glasgow, Witten/Herdecke and Konstanz.
+I am a lecturer (with tenure) at the section for Practical Philosophy at the Karlsruhe Institute of Technology (KIT).
+Before coming here, I have held temporary appointments at various universities including Witten/Herdecke, Glasgow and Regensburg.
 I teach and do research in ethics, philosophy of the social sciences, and related areas.

 I co-organised ISUS 2018 at Karlsruhe (with Michael